The Ultimate 2022 Budget Travel Guide To Hong Kong

 The lowest rate for a Standard Double Room is USD53 via Agoda

-This Guest House is located near the Clock Tower, Mira Place 2, and Avenue of Stars.
+This Guest House is near the Clock Tower, Mira Place 2, and Avenue of Stars.
 Guests who need to do some work while staying at the guest house can enjoy their free WiFi.
-It’s near many shopping destinations, and there’s a private shower for the guests.
+It’s near many shopping destinations, and the guests have a private shower.

 Also Read: